 Catholic Charities USA’s centennial year.

-To celebrate its centennial year CCUSA led several Centennial Leadership Summits which convened civic leaders, service providers, and interested citizens to address poverty in their communities, and hosted a commemorative Centennial Gathering.
+To celebrate its centennial year, CCUSA led several Centennial Leadership Summits – convening civic leaders, service providers and interested citizens to address poverty in their communities – and hosted a commemorative Centennial Gathering.

 Welcoming the first female president.